-Learning how to find the best mortgage rates is more important now than ever.
-Everyone's finances have been affected by Covid-19 one way or another, and it's important to understand what you need to do to secure the best possible mortgage rate, whether you're buying your first home or remortgaging.
+Learning how to find the best mortgage rates has never been more important.
+The mortgage landscape has changed considerably since the coronavirus pandemic began in March.
+Amid tightening criteria for mortgage approval across the board, it's important to understand what you need to do to secure the best possible mortgage deal, whether you're buying your first home or remortgaging.

 Although both mortgages for first-time buyers and remortgaging have been affected recently with a lack of access, it is still possible to get a mortgage, and a good mortgage rate, if you know how and where to look.
 Small deposit?
-It is true that getting a mortgage will be tough right now – but it's not impossible, which is why it's so important to understand how to find and compare good rates.
+It is true that getting a mortgage will be tough right now – but it's not impossible, which is why it's so important to understand how to find and compare the best mortgage deals.

 To get started, use the online mortgage calculator form below to compare mortgages from a variety of lenders.
 Online mortgage expert Habito will engage in an online chat with you, advising you on the next stages, helping you assess affordability and give you impartial advice to ensure you get the best deal for you.